 The following business-related policies are designed to safeguard jobs within Standish through enhancement and retention of existing employers and are applicable to all commercial, business and retail premises within the designated Neighbourhood Plan Area.
 They are also designed to safeguard against the loss of existing public houses and hospitality venues which are vital to the wellbeing of the community.
+This following policies applies to public houses and sites previously in pub use, where the last lawful use of the premises was a permitted A class use, whether currently in use as a public house or not.

-Business Policy 1.5: Retention Of Public Houses And The Hospitality Sector
+Business Policy: Retention Of Public Houses And Hotel And/Or Leisure Use